gwax/www-gwax/posts/2005/12/the-super-secret-value-meal.rst

 :updated: 2005-12-16 19:00:19+00:00
 :tags: food & drink

+.. thumbnail:: /images/posts/Super_Secret_Value_Meal.jpg
+    :alt: Super Secret Value Meal
+    :align: right

-|Super Secret Value Meal| McDonald's would like to have you believe that
-Value Meals are what you want and that they're cheaper than other options but they're pushing forward half-truths; Value Meals are what you want (or at least what I want when I'm not going for the sole purpose of buying fries) but they are not cheaper than the alternatives.
+McDonald's would like to have you believe that Value Meals are what you want and that they're cheaper than other options but they're pushing forward half-truths; Value Meals are what you want (or at least what I want when I'm not going for the sole purpose of buying fries) but they are not cheaper than the alternatives.
 The key to getting a good value at McDonald's is realizing that the sandwiches in Value Meals are really expensive (>$3) and that double cheeseburgers are on the dollar menu; in case you want a little wtf, a normal cheeseburger is more expensive at $1.09.
 The price of a regular sized Quarter Pounder Value Meal is $5.09 pre-tax and the price of a